tomhendra/peronsal-site/README.md

 12. Refactor: All - using Ramda & FP principles.
 13. Feature: CodeBlock with Prism + Copy to clipboard button.
 14. Research: Reread Refactoring UI.
+15. Research: Read the Tailwind CSS docs thoroughly!
-15. Design: New **simple** design in Figma.
+16. Design: New **simple** design in Figma.
-16. Research: Read the Theme UI docs thoroughly!
 17. Feature: Implement new design & mobile-first layout.
-18. Refactor?: Replace Theme UI components with own.
-19. Feature: Interactions with Framer Motion.
+18. Feature: Interactions with Framer Motion.
-20. Research: Think about reusability and refactor accordingly with config interface.
+19. Research: Think about reusability and refactor accordingly with config interface.
-21. DevOps: Save as a starter template in GitHub boilerplates.
+20. DevOps: Save as a starter template in GitHub starter templates.

 ## TODO: Pre-Production